 Without bonding opportunities like lunch breaks and huddles, fostering friendships and having a close-knit team may prove more challenging.
 To facilitate better employee engagement, create more opportunities for teamwork and collaboration, and encourage a non-competitive environment where everyone has their time to shine.
 What you want is a team who is always happy to help out, collaborate, and have each other’s back.

 We mentioned earlier that open communication is important, but in addition to having a safe space to share their thoughts, employees also appreciate when their ideas are taken seriously and have the potential to turn into actionable strategies for the company.
 Should the opportunity arise, let them take the lead.
 Trust is empowering.

 So far, all the above measures have been about listening and providing support to employees.
 But there is a delicate balance — success is hardly a result of cushy conditions and spoon-feeding.
 To keep them engaged and motivated, continue stretching your best employees, and watch as they overcome new challenges and grow.
 This will enable your staff members to build up their resilience levels.

 2020 has been a tumultuous year.
-At BI WORLDWIDE, we test the rules of engagement year after year.
+At BI WORLDWIDE, we test the rules of employee engagement year after year.
 This year, following major changes in the work environment, we have adjusted the rules to bring about outcomes that every company wants from their employees: commitment, performance, and inspiration.

 BI WORLDWIDE specialises in the best employee engagement strategies.
 Get in touch to learn how we can deliver measurable results for you.